Biden called again to mourn with a city stricken by grief

 Over the years, Biden has been intimately involved in the gun control movement’s most notable successes, such as the 1994 assault weapons ban, and its most troubling disappointments, including the failure to pass new legislation after the 2012 massacre at Sandy Hook Elementary School in Newtown, Connecticut.

-In the White House, Biden has tried to chip away at gun violence through executive orders.
+As president, Biden has tried to chip away at gun violence through executive orders.
 He faces few new options now, but executive action might be the best the president can do, given Washington’s sharp divisions on gun control legislation.

+In Congress, members of a bipartisan group of senators were in talks over the weekend to see whether they could reach even a modest comprise on gun safety legislation after a decade of mostly failed efforts.

-Lawmakers restarted long-stalled negotiations on expanding background check requirements and encouraging “red flag” laws meant to keep guns out of the hands of those with mental health issues, but the talks face an uphill battle on Capitol Hill.
+Encouraging state “red flag” laws to keep guns out of the hands of those with mental health issues, as well as addressing school security and mental health resources are on the table, said Sen. Chris Murphy, who is leading the effort.

+The group will meet again this week under a 10-day deadline to strike a deal.

+“There are more Republicans interested in talking about finding a path forward this time than I have ever seen since Sandy Hook,” said Murphy who represented the Newtown area as a congressman at the time of the Sandy Hook shooting.
+“And while, in the end, I may end up being heartbroken, I am at the table in a more significant way right now with Republicans and Democrats than ever before.”

-Miller reported from Wilmington, Delaware.
-AP video journalist Robert Bumsted in Uvalde, Texas, contributed to this report..
+AP Congressional Correspondent Lisa Mascaro in Washington and AP video journalist Robert Bumsted in Uvalde, Texas, contributed to this report.

 More on the school shooting in Uvalde, Texas: https://apnews.com/hub/uvalde-school-shooting